kaarthic/interview-preparation/Cerner Interview Questions.md

 * **What are memory managed languages, name them.**
 Java, JavaScript, C#.

+* **What is a race condition?**
+A race condition is an undesirable situation that occurs when a device or system attempts to perform two or more operations at the same time, but because of the nature of the device or system, the operations must be done in the proper sequence to be done correctly.

+* **Explain DNS server.**
+Domain Name Servers (DNS) are the Internet's equivalent of a phone book.
+They maintain a directory of domain names and translate them to Internet Protocol (IP) addresses.
+This is necessary because, although domain names are easy for people to remember, computers or machines, access websites based on IP addresses.

 * **Sudoku algorithm.**

 * **How you would create a program for a simple game, like chess or checkers in an OOL.**